aonomike/distributed-systems-journey/README.md

 It is difficult to find a linear, simple and curated list of resources to learn a new subject, and it is even worse when what you want to learn is a more niche and specialized topic.

-For that reason, and after a good experience creating the [OSSU organization]() and [OSSU-CS] curriculum, I will start this new challenging project!
+For that reason, and after a good experience creating the [OSSU organization](https://github.com/ossu) and [OSSU-CS](https://github.com/ossu/computer-science) curriculum, I'm starting this new challenging project!

 ## Project Goals